energy-code/academic/content/post/WFH_C19.md

 #Introduction

-This guide is intended to be a working document for students, faculty, staff, and even alumni to **use and contribute to**.
+This guide is intended for academics (students, faculty, staff, and administrators).
 The hope is that this guide can be a source of suggestions and insight to reduce the learning curve of how to work off-campus.
 Everyone has unique circumstances that need to be addressed resulting in no perfect solution.
 Be supportive and flexible with each other and yourself.

 # Getting ready...